-(s) Earnings per share
+(r) Earnings per share

 The Group discloses the Company's basic and diluted earnings per share attributable to ordinary equity holders of the Company.
-Basic earnings per share is calculated as the profit attributable to ordinary shareholders of the Company divided by the weighted average number of ordinary shares outstanding.
-An increase in ordinary shares which is from appropriation of retained earnings or capital surplus, or a decrease in ordinary shares which is to offset accumulated deficit, is added to or deducted from the shares outstanding retroactively.
-The shares outstanding are also adjusted retroactively if the recording date of the appropriation or share-based payment transaction is within the subsequent period.
-Diluted earnings per share is calculated as the profit attributable to ordinary shareholders of the Company, divided by the weighted-average number of ordinary shares outstanding after adjustment for the effects of all dilutive potential ordinary shares.
-The potentially diluted ordinary shares of the Group are convertible preference shares.
+The calculation of basic earnings per share is based on the profit attributable to the ordinary shareholders of the Company divided by the weighted-average number of ordinary shares outstanding.
+In computing diluted earnings per share, profit or loss attributable to ordinary shareholders of the Company and the weighted-average number of ordinary shares outstanding during the period are adjusted for the effects of dilutive potential ordinary shares.
+The weighted-average number of common shares outstanding is adjusted retroactively for the increase in common shares outstanding from stock issuance arising from the capitalization of retained earnings, or additional paid-in capital.